donbr/cdl2024_masterclass/README.md

   6. Build a context-specific _entity linker_ based on entity resolution results above, blending unstructured elements into the "backbone" graph
   7. Show how to use the resulting knowledge graph and vector database together in a _GraphRAG_ application

-This is the logical order for how the components would fit together in a production workflow.
+This would the logical order for how the components fit together in a production workflow.
-We will consider each step, not exactly in this order, to highlight how the parts are integrated.
+Working not exactly in this order, we will consider each step and highlight how the parts get integrated together.

 ### Senzing ER Playground, with open data